Orange-OpenSource/conllueditor/README.md

 ### Using a locally installed Apache our Lighttpd Server

-* create a link from your HTTP-server root to the `gui` directory:
+* create a symbolic link from your HTTP-server root to the `gui` directory:
 ```bash
 ln -s /path/to/ConlluEditor/gui /var/www/conllueditor
 ```

-* start ConlluEditor server with CoNLL-U file:
+* start the ConlluEditor server with a CoNLL-U file and a port number as arguments:
 ```bash
 bin/conlluedit.sh treebank.conllu 8888
 ```
-Point your navigator (tested with Firefox ≥ 52 and Chrome 68) to `http://localhost/conllueditor?port=8888` .
+Point your navigator to `http://localhost/conllueditor?port=8888` .

 ### Stand-alone